 - 1. Taking a second sample (as per EPA LCR and the Drinking Water Best Management Practices suggestive guidelines) of the water source, - 2.
-Having a CPS-FCS specialized maintenance plumber inspect the water tap and pipe to make sure there are no leaks or outside indications of corrosion, and - 3.
-Post a sign saying "Notice" "work station sink, water not intended for drinking." (if needed)
+Having a CPS-FCS specialized maintenance plumber inspect the water tap and pipe to make sure there are no leaks or outside indications of corrosion, and

+3. Post a sign saying "Notice" "work station sink, water not intended for drinking. " (to be determined after the additional testing result and summary recommendation, if needed).

-Follow Up Water Quality Evaluation
+Follow-up Water Quality Evaluation

-On July 8, 2016, CPS-FCS performed a follow up water sample- a flush sample of the Classroom Faucet (cold) in room 164.
+On July 8, 2016, CPS-FCS performed a flush sample (follow up water sample) of each of the two water samples that had exceeded the lead action limit on the initial water quality evaluation.
 Additionally, a CPS-FCS specialized maintenance plumber inspected the water tap and associated pipe to make sure there were no leaks or outside indications of corrosion.

-The following data table contains the laboratory reporting and summary:
+The following data table contains the laboratory reporting and summary for each of the two samples: